PragatiVerma18/DRF-Interview-Prep/README.md

     **[⬆ Back to Top](#table-of-contents)**

 15. ### Where should token be saved - cookie or localStorage?
+    With token-based auth, you are given the choice of where to store the JWT.
+Commonly, the JWT is placed in the browser's local storage and this works well for most use cases.
+There are some issues with storing JWTs in local storage to be aware of.
+Unlike cookies, local storage is sandboxed to a specific domain and its data cannot be accessed by any other domain including sub-domains.

+    You can store the token in a cookie instead, but the max size of a cookie is only 4kb so that may be problematic if you have many claims attached to the token.
+Additionally, you can store the token in session storage which is similar to local storage but is cleared as soon as the user closes the browser.

     Tokens stored in both cookies and localStorage are vulnerable to XSS attacks.
 The current best practice is to store tokens in a cookie with the httpOnly and Secure cookie flags.

     **[⬆ Back to Top](#table-of-contents)**